inc0gnitus/PiGB/README.md

 ## No AM currently

 Also, this currently only does FM, although in reality it can hop whatever the dongle supports.
 The linked dongle, which is a Nano, covers frequency range 25MHz - 1750MHz (but of course, the antenna matters, depending on what range).
 I typically use FM range and modulation, 88Mhz-108Mhz.
-Supporting AM is possible I imagine, but will require carrying around an upconverter and the approprate antenna.
+Supporting AM is possible I imagine, but will require carrying around an upconverter (there is a nano version: [HamItUp Nano](https://www.amazon.com/Ham-Up-Nano-Upconverter-Accessories/dp/B084KL1MXM) and the approprate antenna.
 For my purposes, normal FM range or even a range that should have just static (varies by location) works well.

 # Parts Used